10 Good Things About Being Gluten Free

 (8) You get the role of social secretary at work/with friends

 Because of your dietary restrictions, its often up to you to decide where to eat.
-So even if a restaurant does cater but you don’t like it, you can pick somewhere else!
-Blame the coeliac disease – “sorry, they don’t cater for me” 😉
+A couple of my lovely followers have said that its amazing because if someone suggests a place you just don’t like, even if they can cater for coeliacs, you can pick somewhere else and blame the coeliac disease – “sorry, they don’t cater for me” 😉 Cheeky haha!!

 (9) Less decision making!!